Factbox: Major Supreme Court decisions on gay rights

 It has been a decade since the court last took up a gay-rights dispute.
 That 2003 case from Texas and the court's two earlier gay-rights decisions were closely fought and produced strong dissenting opinions.

 In a lesser known case, the 1972 Baker v.
-Nelson, the court summarily dismissed an appeal against a Minnesota Supreme Court decision upholding a law that restricted marriage to opposite-sex couples.
+Nelson, the court summarily dismissed an appeal against a Minnesota Supreme Court decision upholding a law that restricted marriage to opposite-sex couple.
 The U.S. Supreme Court wrote no opinion and said only that the matter lacked a "substantial federal question."
 Opponents of same-sex marriage have cited that court action to bolster their position, but lower courts that have ruled on the matter have not found it determinative.

 Here is how the justices divided in past major cases: